hevyapp/hevy-gpt/README.md

 * Passing the exercise list as a file seems to break the GPTs ability to make API calls.
 Having the exercise list in the description fixed that.
 * The API Key has to be passed as a url query parameter.
 ChatGPT isn’t able to insert variable values into HTTP headers.
 * If the GPT is doing weird things with the API you can constrain its behaviour by modifying the OpenAPI spec.
 For example it was passing a superset_id of 0 for all exercises when creating a routine.
 To fix that I modified the spec to use type `enum: [null]`.
+* It seems to perform better if there are fewer exercises to choose from.
+I've reduced the exercise library to just 100 exercises.

 ## Configuration